New Public Campground and Other Major Enhancements at Boyd Hill Nature Preserve

 - The new campground offers a unique urban camping experience where guests can immerse themselves in nature while being only minutes from the city’s downtown core.

 - The first phase of the campground can accommodate 12 primitive tent campsites, each with a picnic table and fire pit.
 The campsites were created out of natural openings in the wooded area to minimize environmental impact and to maximize camper privacy.
 A second phase will create 12 additional campsites.

 - Camping at Boyd Hill Nature Preserve has previously been open only to organizations, but this new campground is open to individuals and families, being the first public primitive family campground in St. Pete.

-- The campground’s name honors the late Terry Tomalin, former Tampa Bay Times outdoors writer and husband to Deputy Mayor and City Administrator Kanika Tomalin, who supported camping at Boyd Hill Nature Preserve through several services projects on the preserve.
+- The campground’s name honors the late Terry Tomalin, former Tampa Bay Times outdoors writer and husband to Deputy Mayor and City Administrator Kanika Tomalin, who supported camping at Boyd Hill Nature Preserve through several service projects on the preserve.
 Terry frequented the current campground with his Boy Scouts Troop and the new Terry Tomalin Campground will allow more visitors to get closer to nature in the City’s backyard.